ruuftop/Tolling.Network-PoC/GCPnetwork/README.md

 UpgradeChaincode.sh

-You need to add new chaincode to the file at this location: artifacts/chaincode/chaincode_example02/chaincode_example02.js Before you run the script, remember to set the new version of the chaincode in below two files configFiles/UpgradeChaincode/NewChaincodeInstall.yaml and configFiles/UpgradeChaincode/ChaincodeUpgrade.yaml
+You need to add new chaincode to the file at this location: artifacts/chaincode/chaincode_example02/chaincode_example02.js Before you run the script, remember to set the new version of the chaincode in below two files
+1. configFiles/UpgradeChaincode/NewChaincodeInstall.yaml
+2. configFiles/UpgradeChaincode/ChaincodeUpgrade.yaml
 # Functions
 1. First, although the network is set up, you need to enter the bash shell of a peer with the command ($ kubectl exec -it [blockchain-org1peer1 pod name] bash).
 So for this network, the command would be ($ kubectl exec -it blockchain-org1peer1 bash).
 The command to exit the bash shell is simply ($ exit).
 2. The account data is present in GCPnetwork/artifacts/chaincode/chaincode_example02/account.json You can now load this data into the blockchain network using this command: peer chaincode invoke -n cc -C channel1 -c '{"Args":["InitLedger","account.json"]}'